 Q: Was it designed to get the attention of the FSOC, or is this what you feel needs to be done?

-Rep. Miller: It’s what needs to be done.
-The idea behind Dodd-Frank, and the lesson of the financial crisis is that we need to identify specific risks early, and not have those frantic weekends like we did in 2008.
+Rep. Miller: It’s what needs to be done. [cont’d.]
+The idea behind Dodd-frank, and the lesson of financial crisis is that we need to identify specific risks early, and not have those frantic weekends like we did in 2008.
 We have to make sure the systemic risks are not concealed from us.

 It’s striking how similar this whole discussion is to what we had two years before the financial crisis about how significant the issue is.
 We’re hearing from the industry, from people involved in the securitization business that the problems are overblown, isolated, and technical in nature.
 We’re hearing from others that the problems are pervasive, cannot easily be cured, and perhaps not at all.
 I mean this may require hundreds of billions of dollars in buybacks.
 That’s more than the banks hold in capital.